-As the Office for Product Safety and Standards notes in the introduction to the Product Safety Review, the traditional framework of actors within the supply chain needs to be updated^{iv}.
-It needs to be clear who is responsible for ensuring the product safety of goods sold on online marketplaces.
+As the Office for Product Safety and Standards notes in the introduction to the Product Safety Review, the traditional framework of actors within the supply chain needs to be updatediv.
+It needs to be clear about who is responsible for ensuring the safety of goods sold on online marketplaces.
 To achieve this, online marketplaces must be recognised as actors in the supply chain.

-1.1.
-Enforcement and Primary Authority Partnerships
+2.2 Enforcement and Primary Authority Partnerships

 Under the current legislative framework, responsibility for product safety falls to local authority trading standards.
 These bodies have responsibility for taking enforcement action against organisations failing to meet product safety standards.
-Additionally, the Office for Product Safety Standards, which was established in 2018, acts as a national regulator of consumer safety, acting as the regulator of all consumer products except vehicles, medicines, and food^v.
+Additionally, the OPSS, which was established in 2018, acts as a national regulator of all consumer products except vehicles, medicines and foodv.